vicentinileonardo/projectschain/notes.md

 # difficulty of testing chainlink

-Chainlink is not support by ganache
+Chainlink is not supported by ganache
 All the setup must be done on a testnet, Sepolia was used
 Problem: getting LINK token is quite easy but getting SepETH from faucet it takes times Testing resulted in a very slow process